sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

  custom fields to the DnType definition.

   * inputTypeRef - The DnType used to validate the input.
-  * outputTypeRef - The core part of the output DnType that is expanded upon by this builder.
+  * outputTypeRef - The core part of the output DnType that is expanded by this builder.
   * path - The endpoint path, like */health/status* that this endpoint intercepts.
   * function - The name of the registered function that the endpoint calls to do the logic of the endpoint.
   * isListResponse - Whether the *outputTypeRef* is pushed down to become the DnType of a value in an array of items.
 If this is true, then the builder adds a field called *limit* to the inputTypeRef that allows the caller to limit the number of values returned.
-  * hasMorePaging - Whether the response will set *hasMore* to true in the response data it there is more data available.
+  * hasMorePaging - Whether the response sets *hasMore* to true in the response data, if there is more data available.
-  * hasAvailableSize - Whether the response will indicate the total number of items that could be possibly returned.
+  * hasAvailableSize - Whether the response indicates the total number of items that could be possibly returned.
   This is usually only done when the potential totalSize value is less than 10,000.
   * supportsOffset - Whether the endpoint supports an *offset* parameter in its call to allow the list values returned to start at an offset index.
 This would be added to the *inputTypeRef*.

  As an example of what the builder might do, let us assume the inputTypeRef named *Category* has two fields *category* and *fromDate*, the first is a String and the second is a Date.
-Assume the response type named *Content* has two fields *contentId* and *contentDate* with first being a string and the second a date.
+Assume the response type named *Content* has two fields *contentId* and *contentDate* with the first being a string and the second a date.

  Suppose you defined the following type, using yaml style syntax.